NetCoreTemplates/vue-mjs/MyApp/wwwroot/_blog/posts/2023-01-20_javascript.md

 use a local copy cached in `localStorage` at `/metadata/app.json`, which Apps needing more fine-grained cache invalidation strategies could inspect and clear.

-Which you'll be able to access with the helper functions in `types.mjs`:
+Which you'll be able to access with the helper functions in `useAppMetadata`:

 ```js
 const { metadataApi, typeOf, property, enumOptions, propertyOptions } = useAppMetadata()